thamognya/DWM-Nord-Theme/README.md

 <hr>

+### .bashrc

+my bashrc is also located in this repo for some cool aliases

 ### Scripts

+located in `.local/bin`.
+They contain all scripts needed for this build.

 These are luke smith scripts specifically from the <a href="https://github.com/LukeSmithxyz/voidrice" target="_blank">voidrice repo</a>.
 These are not mine, but I have edited them.